 By Sallyanne Atieno

 Appreciating our cultural diversity!
-What a way to kick start NRCF book club 2023.
+What a way to kick-start NRCF book club 2023.
 The objective is to cultivate a reading culture among the young boys and girls.
-First book is “The Elephant Girl” a story of Jama – a young Maasai girl who befriended a Baby elephant.)
+The first book is “The Elephant Girl” a story of Jama – a young Maasai girl who befriended a Baby elephant.)

 Growing up as a young Masaai Indigenous girl, Tunda (Primary department Senior Case Manager) shared her story with the girls.
-Listening to her story the girls were very fascinated about her childhood, growing in the countryside and were ready to learn more from the book.
+Listening to her story the girls were very fascinated by her childhood, growing up in the countryside, and were ready to learn more from the book.

 Since all the girls were born in the city and none of them is Maasai, Tunda thought of sharing a little bit of her culture with them during the second session.
 She thus adorn them with the Maasai regalia for the session, and then they took pictures at the end of the session.
 It was an exciting experience for the young girls.
 They got a feeling of how Jama described her appearance during the community ceremony/occasion she attended with her mother and her Kokoo (Grandmother).

-Four more girls and five boys have expressed the interest to join the book club thus will be exploring how to incorporate them going forward.
+Four more girls and five boys have expressed an interest to join the book club thus will be exploring how to incorporate them going forward.